sarbjot-14/personal-site/src/data/about.md

 # Currently

 I am a software developer at BroadRidge Financial Solutions working on client onboarding platform.
 I am also learning some technologies such as .NET, Next.js, and CI/CD.
-I am open to new opoportunities, so don't be afraid to reach out!
+I am open to new opportunities, so don't be afraid to reach out!

 # I like